Dielectric waveguide setup tested with a superconducting millimeter-wave Fabry-P\'erot interferometer at milli-Kelvin temperatures: Fabry-Pérot cavity

 A typical resonance curve in the weak coupling regime, measured at 2.5\,K, is shown in Fig.~\ref{fig:resonance_fabry-perot}.
 The mm-wave response of resonances are analyzed using a circle fit algorithm~\cite{Probst2015} which is implemented in the software package QKIT~\cite{qkit}.

 Figure~\ref{fig:resonance_2-8K} shows the temperature dependence of a resonance curve in the range from 2.5\,K to 6.6\,K, above this temperature the resonance becomes indistinguishable from noise.
 With decreasing temperature the resonance frequency shifts to higher values, which we attribute to the appearance of the superconducting energy gap.
-We observe a shift of the resonance dip of about 500\,kHz at 6.6\,K, which allows us to estimate a combined superconducting kinetic inductance fraction and residual thermal expansion of the cavity to be in the order of $10^{-5}$.
-The amount of thermally activated quasi-particles is reduced with temperature decreasing, as indicated by the steep increase in the internal quality factor, shown in the inset.
+We observe a shift of the resonance dip of about 500\,kHz at 6.6\,K, which allows us to estimate the combined superconducting kinetic inductance fraction and residual thermal expansion of the cavity to be in the order of $10^{-5}$.
+The corresponding change of the quality factor is shown in Fig.~\ref{fig:qi_v_nphotons} (labeled mode B).

-At temperatures of 10\,mK, we observe several FPC modes in the few photon power limit with internal quality factors of about $2-3\,\times 10^6$.
-The coupling quality factors vary between individual modes between $10^5$ and $10^7$.
+Mounted in the dilution refrigerator setup with a base temperature of 10\,mK, we observe additional modes with higher quality factors.
+We have investigated two modes ("A" at 107.651\,GHz and "B" at 115.178\,GHz) in detail.
+The two modes couple to the waveguide sufficiently weak to extract the internal quality factor from the circle fit algorithm.
+Their corresponding coupling quality factors are $Q_c($A$) = 46 \pm 3.5\,10^6$ and $Q_c($B$) = 14 \pm 0.5\,10^6$.

+The power dependence of mode A over a range of 50\,dB, corresponding to a number of photons of about 3 to $10^6$, is shown in the upper part of Fig.~\ref{fig:qi_v_nphotons}.
+While the internal quality factor decreases slightly from $\sim $15\,M to $\sim $11\,M for photon numbers below 100, the measurement averaging time in this range reaches several hours per data point (photon number), leading to larger systematic errors due to parameter drift.
+Over the whole range, however, the resonance frequencies lie within an interval of 7\,kHz with a standard deviation of 1.7\,kHz, showing no significant shift.

+From these findings, we conclude that there is no apparent evidence for an influence of atomic two-level systems (TLS) on the internal quality factor.
+For larger photon numbers $\gg 1000$, one expects a significant increase of the internal quality factor in TLS limited resonators \cite{Müller_2019}.
+We attribute the absence of a TLS influence to the large mode volume and thus low electric field density at the surface of the superconducting mirrors of the FPC.

+The temperature dependence of mode A and B is shown in the lower part of Fig.~\ref{fig:qi_v_nphotons}.
+Measured at an average number of $10^5$ photons, the quality factor of mode A remains constant in the range up to about 2\,K, and decreases to about 1\,M at 4\,K. Mode B shows a similar dependence with an overall lower quality factor.
+We attribute this behavior to the presence of thermally activated quasi-particles, which finally suppress the modes at 7-8\,K.